Skip navigation

 Treatment

 Tetracycline taken by mouth can permanently stain teeth that are still forming.
-It is usually not prescribed for children until after all of their permanent teeth have grown in.
+Tetracycline is usually not prescribed for:

-Patients with epidemic typhus may need intravenous fluids and oxygen.
+People with epidemic typhus may need oxygen and intravenous (IV) fluids.

 Outlook (Prognosis)

-Less than 2% of untreated patients with murine typhus may die.
-Prompt antibiotic treatment will cure nearly all patients.
+Only a small number of untreated people with murine typhus may die.
+Prompt antibiotic treatment will cure nearly all people with murine typhus.

 Possible Complications